R4YM3/dotfiles/README.md

 - Each project installs a tmuxinator project
 - Each project a aliased tmuxinator project
 This will give the benefit to boot up a project with just one command, thanks to tmuxinator.
-Try execute `dotfiles` after installing projects.
+Try execute `$ dotfiles` after installing projects.

 ## Unfortunately after install there are still things you need todo.